 Answer: Sospes’ Make Us Better feature allows workers to easily create four special categories of reports that both inform management of issues and reinforce safety awareness across the entire workplace.
 By reporting both positive and risky behaviors, companies can spot patterns of behavior that can be addressed before damage occurs.
 Safety culture is so critical to a safer operation, and Sospes can be wired into a safety culture to support and encourage it.

 By reporting substandard conditions from the field, safety professionals can act quickly to remedy dangerous situations.
-And the ability to just make suggestions easily acknowledges that workers have great ideas.
-Sospes creates a way to collect those ideas for consideration by the company.
+And the ability to make suggestions shows an appreciation for worker feedback.
+Sospes creates a way to collect those ideas for evaluation and action.

 Q: What makes Sospes’ analytics dashboards so valuable?

-Answer: Most companies collect information about operations, incidents and close calls that have occurred in their facilities, but many have no easy way to accumulate and understand that information.
-Sospes’ dashboard reports provides an integrated, fast way to review large amounts of data.
+Most companies collect information about operations, incidents and close calls that have occurred in their facilities, but many have no easy way to accumulate and understand that information.
+Sospes’ dashboard provides an integrated, fast way to review large amounts of data.
 This helps identify patterns of behaviors or even situations that have not yet resulted in problems.
-This lets you target actions and processes to address areas of concern before they manifest into problems.
+This lets you take proactive action in addressing areas of concern before they manifest into problems.

 Q: What if our company doesn’t permit cell phones on the factory floor/on the job sites?

 Answer: We occasionally see that.
-You could still use the Sospes solution by placing workstations strategically around the work area with tablets for use by any worker.
-It’s generally best to have people use their existing devices, but that isn’t a showstopper.
+You could still use the Sospes solution by placing workstations strategically around the work area for use by any worker.
+The Sospes solution has a flexible architecture that can adapt to most deployment needs

 What if it’s too expensive for our budget?